matt-strautmann/creatimation/README.md

 **Gemini Breakthrough:**
 - One API call per creative (product + scene + text in one)
-- 3.2 seconds per creative
+- 3.2 seconds per creative sequential
+- ~1.2 seconds per creative with 3 parallel workers (2.7x faster)
 - $0.039 per creative (51% cheaper)

 But the real breakthrough was realizing we could use Gemini's multi-image composition to implement the two-step workflow.
 Generate products once, then fuse them into different scenes.